-CDP’s Climate Change programme requests information on the management of climate-related risks and low-carbon opportunities from the world's largest companies, on behalf of more than 590 investors with over US$110 trillion in assets.
+CDP’s Climate Change programme requests information on the management of climate-related risks and low-carbon opportunities from over 12,000 of the world's largest companies, on behalf of more than 590 investors with over US$110 trillion in assets.

 CDP’s Water programme requests information from companies about their water management on behalf of more than 590 investors with over US$110 trillion in assets.

-For its environmental performance during 2019/20, SSE was awarded a score of B through the CDP Water programme.
-The 2020/21 disclosure is currently under review and SSE’s score should be ready by the end of 2021.
+For its environmental performance during 2020/21, SSE was awarded a score of B through the CDP Water programme.

 SSE’s Biodiversity Report 2020 highlights the work SSE has undertaken in calendar year 2020 to protect nature and restore it.

 You can access previous reports at the links below: